-- (2) Second twelve month exclusion and phasein.
-During the second cumulative twelve month period after the date a member who is a person with disabilities of a qualified family is first employed or the family first experiences an increase in annual income attributable to employment, the responsible entity must exclude from annual income of a qualified family fifty percent of any increase in income of such family member as a result of employment over income of that family member prior to the beginning of such employment. - (3) Maximum four year disallowance.
-The disallowance of increased income of an individual family member who is a person with disabilities as provided in paragraph (c)(1) or (c)(2) is limited to a lifetime 48 month period.
-The disallowance only applies for a maximum of twelve months for disallowance under paragraph (c)(1) and a maximum of twelve months for disallowance under paragraph (c)(2), during the 48 month period starting from the initial exclusion under paragraph (c)(1) of this section. - (d) Inapplicability to admission.
-The disallowance of increases in income as a result of employment of persons with disabilities under this section does not apply for purposes of admission to the program (including the determination of income eligibility or any income targeting that may be applicable).
+(2) Second twelve month exclusion and phasein.
+Upon expiration of the 12-month period defined in paragraph (c)(1) of this section and for the subsequent 12-month period the responsible entity must exclude from annual income of a qualified family at least 50 percent of any increase in income of such family member as a result of employment over the family member's baseline income.
+(3) Maximum 2-year disallowance.
+The disallowance of increased income of an individual family member who is a person with disabilities as provided in paragraph (c)(1) or (c)(2) is limited to a lifetime 24-month period.
+The disallowance only applies for a maximum of 12 months for disallowance under paragraph (c)(1) and a maximum of 12 months for disallowance under paragraph (c)(2), during the 24-month period starting from the initial exclusion under paragraph (c)(1) of this section.